olaoluwaayanbola/SocialMedia/Api/README.md

-# LaoluSocial
+# LaoluSocial #
-A imple social media app that allows you to connect with friends
+A simple social media app that allows you to connect with friends